 Kanza (Kaw) – A Siouan tribe closely related to the Omaha, Osage, Quapaw, and Ponca, the name “Kaw” or “Kanza” means, “People of the South Wind,” and the state of Kansas takes its name from them.
 Their homeland was along the Kansas River, a tributary of the Missouri River that extends from Kansas into Nebraska.
-The Kanza were farmers and therefore more sedentary than most of the other plains tribes.
-They were notable for their hairstyle, a completely shaven head except for a single lock of hair at the back of their heads.
 Today, they hold a small land trust near the Osage in Oklahoma.
 See full article HERE.

 Karok – Indigenous people of California, their name means “Upstream,” defining them in relation to the Yurok, who lived “downstream” on the Klamath River from them.
 The Karok’s name for themselves is simply “‘Araar,” meaning “human being.”
 Traditionally, the Karok lived along the Klamath River in Humboldt and Siskiyou Counties in northwestern California, and on the tributary Salmon River.
 The Karok had little contact with white settlers until gold miners arrived in 1850 and 1851, resulting in widespread disease, violence, social dislocation, and cultural breakdown.
 Today, some 4,000 people identify themselves as having a Karok heritage.
 Though the Karok have no reservation, their tribal headquarters are in Happy Camp, California.